What is a book coach?

 Will I finish writing or revising my book within the deadlines of my package?

 You ask hard questions!
 If you only expect to work with me for three months, then… probably not.
 Truthfully, I can’t predict how much time it will take to complete your book and your progress will depend a lot on your writing experience.
 If you’re a new writer, we may spend several deadlines working through a single chapter, developing essential skills with each revision.
-I know that’s probably the answer you want, but I want to be truthful.
+I know that’s probably not the answer you want, but I want to be truthful.
 Investing so much time and money is risky, but it will be worth it to make your book – at whatever stage it’s in – stronger.
-If a package ends before you’ve completed your book or reached your goal, you can extend so that we can continue to work together.
+If a package ends before you’ve completed your book or reached your goal, you can extend so we can continue to work together.

 How can I connect with you?